-Essay (3000 words + reference list): The final essay should make a convincing and sophisticated argument about a key debate in Canadian federalism.
+Essay (3000 words + reference list): The final essay should make a convincing and sophisticated argument about a key debate in the study of Canadian political parties and elections.
 You should use at least 10 high quality sources; your reference list should be expanded after your essay outline feedback.
 It is strongly recommended that you write the essay based on your essay outline, unless you have compelling reasons for switching topics (in that case, it is recommended that you consult with the professor).
 Please see Quercus for more detailed instructions about the essay.

 Meme Assignment: In the second-last week of class, submit a meme to the Quercus folder titled "Meme Assignment."
 The meme should be related to some aspect of the course material.
 Please indicate in your submission note if you do not want the meme shared with the class or shared on social media, or if you do not want it credited to you.
-In addition to submitting to Quercus, feel free to share your meme on social media with the hashtag #POL316!
+In addition to submitting to Quercus, feel free to share your meme on social media with the hashtag #POL356.

-Take-Home Final Assessment: The take-home final assessment will encourage you to make connections across course themes and investigate key aspects of Canadian federalism.
+Take-Home Final Assessment: The take-home final assessment will encourage you to make connections across course themes and investigate key aspects of Canadian political parties and elections.
 You will develop and share informed opinions in your answers to the questions.
-The assessment will take an exam-style format and involve an element of choice - out of a list of five questions, you will choose three to answer in an essay format.
+The assessment will involve an element of choice - out of a list of five questions, you will choose three to answer.
 Answers will be a maximum of 600 words each.
-The assessment is expected to take three hours to write, but you will be given the questions on November 15 and will submit the assessment to Quercus on December 17.
-This allows students to manage their own accommodations - if you need extra time, need to take breaks, need to have a snack, or write the exam in smaller stretches of time, you may do so.
-The assessment will be released on Quercus and circulated by email, and it must be submitted to Quercus in a .doc or .pdf format before the deadline - there is no 72-hour grace period for the take home final assessment, and assignments submitted after 5 pm on December 17 will not be graded.
+The exam is expected to take three hours to write, but you will receive the questions on November 15 (it is due December 10).
+This allows students to manage their own accommodations - if you need extra time, need to take breaks, need to have a snack, or write the exam in smaller stretches of time over the day, you may do so.
+The exam will be released on Quercus and circulated by email, and it must be submitted to Quercus before the deadline.